SheffieldPi/Sheffield-Pi-Weather-Station/README.md

 The file Thermo_Station.py is the full code which will upload the data to the Weather Observations Website (WOW), stream it to graphing site Plot.ly, and write the data to file.
 It requires an account with the Met Office (go to http://wow.metoffice.gov.uk/ to sign up) and with Plot.ly (go to https://plot.ly/ to sign up)

 The file FotM.py is a reduced-function version of the code that will only upload data to WOW and print it on screen.
-It is intended to be used as an activity at the Festival of the Mind, Sheffield
+It is intended to be used as an activity at the Festival of the Mind in Sheffield

 For more information on setting up the Raspberry Pi Weather Station, including a how-to guide with the programs needed to install, visit http://sheffieldpistation.wordpress.com/